 All that said I'm currently on braindrugs just to treat my headaches, so I'm probably not one to talk.

-evith: Closeup of Boba Fett's helmet, angular orange stripe surrounding a narrow window on a greenish metallic field.
-(Hello Bounty Hunter.)
+0jack: Closeup of Boba Fett's helmet, angular orange stripe surrounding a narrow window on a greenish metallic field.
+(Default)

 Very often people can't GET to therapy without the meds.
 Literally not able to get out of bed and make it there.
 Therapy is excellent for working on past issues and reprogramming thought patterns but if someone's brain chemistry is out of alignment enough, you might as well spit in the wind.
 Someone with 'depression' (read: poor brain chemistry) to the point that they're sleeping 20hrs a day, unable to actually process and store events in memory, or hallucinating and hearing voices (that's not just schizophrenics who have that happen) are not going to be able to focus on therapy, which requires complex cognition, self-awareness, memory and recollection, self-expression, mobility, and much more.